pwm1991/looker-generator/README.md

 `make auth`

-You don't need a service key, but your personal account needs `Service Usage Consumer` access in the project.
+You don't need a service key, but your personal account might need a specific permission to access the project.

 ### Update your env file